lhj1982/compliance_procedure_generator/terraform/gcp/DEPLOYMENT.md

 ## Security Notes

-1. **Backend is NOT publicly accessible**
+1. **Backend is publicly addressable but CORS-protected**
-   - Ingress restriction blocks public internet
+   - Backend has a public HTTPS URL (required for browser requests)
+   - CORS only allows requests from `*.run.app` origins
-   - Only GCP Cloud Run services can access it
+   - This effectively restricts API access to Cloud Run frontend only

 2. **CORS protection**
-   - Backend only accepts requests from `*.run.app` origins
+   - Backend validates the `Origin` header on all requests
+   - Only `https://*.run.app` origins are accepted
    - Prevents unauthorized domains from calling the API
+   - Browser enforces CORS - requests from other domains will fail

 3. **Secret management**
    - All secrets in Secret Manager